jamespro/timeleft/README.md

   * What time is the "end" of your day?
   * When are your breaks?
   * What commitments do you have today?
+  * What is the max time to show?

+### Design
+* What is the total height to show/ total time is out of what?
+  * Have this be a user setting
+  * What is the max time to show?
+    * Or set a start time for the day? e.g. 9am
+    * 8 hours? (a workday)
+    * 12 hours? (a full day)
+    * 5 hours? (a work period that you have)
+    * Current time until end?
+      * Does this get set whenever you start the app?
+      * Does it save the start time?
+      * Have a reset button to set start time to current time?
+      *

 ## Plan
 * v1: display as countdown timer